Hands up who’s got cabin fever! Me!

 Riverhill Himalayan Gardens

 Named after some of the plants from the Himalayas, Riverhill Himalayan Gardens is a pretty, historic estate in Sevenoaks.
 Dogs are welcome and entry is via pre-booked timed tickets available via their website.
-The social distancing one-way system is a little haphazard in my opinion as we did end up crossing paths with people but as the gardens are fairly large, we weren’t too concerned.
-There are plants and garden ornaments available to purchase at the entrance, so we bought a peach blossom (which looks like candyfloss!).
-There’s also a cafe selling a few takeaway items but I wouldn’t bother as they charged me £5 for a Calippo and a Fab. £5 for a bit of what is essentially flavoured ice seems quite steep to me, so pack a picnic instead.
+The social distancing one-way system is a little haphazard in my opinion.
+We did end up crossing paths with people but as the gardens are fairly large, we weren’t too concerned.
+There are plants and garden ornaments available to purchase at the entrance.
+We bought a peach blossom (which looks like candyfloss!).
+There’s also a cafe selling a few takeaway items but I wouldn’t bother as they charged me £5 for a Calippo and a Fab. £5 for a bit of flavoured ice seems quite steep to me, so pack a picnic instead.